 The Great Lakes constitute the largest volume of unfrozen freshwater in the Western Hemisphere.
 Their size and beauty dominate the Great Lakes drainage basin (Great Lakes Basin).
-These vast visible bodies of water justly draw more attention than the groundwater that lies below the land and water surfaces, even though it has been estimated that the amount of fresh groundwater in the Great Lakes Basin is approximately equal to the amount of water in Lake Huron (Coon and Sheets, 2006).
+These vast visible bodies of water justly draw more attention than the groundwater that lies below the land and water surfaces, even though it has been estimated that the amount of fresh groundwater on the U.S. side of the Great Lakes Basin is approximately equal to the amount of water in Lake Huron (Coon and Sheets, 2006). (though a similar estimate for the Canadian side is not available, it is likely similar in magnitude).
 Being underground and "out of sight" is one reason that recognition of the role of groundwater has been less pronounced than surface water.
 For many years, groundwater science in the Great Lakes Basin was focused on finding drinking water for inland communities, private supplies and irrigation.
 In the last several decades, however, a larger scientific effort has been devoted to understanding the role of groundwater as part of the overall water budget and ecosystems in the Great Lakes Basin.